Hudson, Massachusetts: Geography

 According to the United States Census Bureau, the town has a total area of 11.8 square miles (30.7 km2), of which 11.5 square miles (29.8 km2) is land and 0.3 square miles (0.9 km2) (2.87%) is water.

 The Assabet River runs prominently through most of Hudson.
 The river arises from wetlands in Westborough and flows northeast 34 mi, starting at an elevation of 320 ft.
 It descends through the towns of Northborough, Marlborough, Berlin, Hudson, Stow, Maynard, Acton, and finally Concord, where it merges with the Sudbury River to form the Concord River, at an elevation of 100 ft.
 The dam in central Hudson is one of nine historic mill or flood control dams on the Assabet River.
 A portion of the Assabet River National Wildlife Refuge is located in Hudson.

 There are various public access points to the Assabet River in Hudson.
 The back of the Hudson Public Library parking lot provides access to launch canoes and kayaks.
 Downstream is the dam, but upstream provides miles of flat water—depending on the season, as far southeast as the dam at Millham Reservoir in Marlborough.
 Another canoe and kayak launch exists farther upstream behind Hudson High School, accessible via an unpaved parking lot on Chapin Street.
 There is also boat access downstream of the dam at Main Street Landing, accessible from the paved Assabet River Rail Trail parking lot on Main Street, and providing a few miles of paddling northeast until the mill dam in the Stow section of Gleasondale.

-On the border with Stow are White's Pond and Lake Boon, a popular vacation spot prior to the widespread adoption of the automobile but now a primarily residential neighborhood.
+On the border with Stow are Lake Boon, a popular vacation spot prior to the widespread adoption of the automobile but now a primarily residential neighborhood, and White Pond, which historically provided drinking water to Maynard and is still owned by that town.

 On the border with Marlborough is Fort Meadow Reservoir, which once provided drinking water to Hudson and Marlborough.
 The Town of Hudson owns and maintains Centennial Beach on the shores of Fort Meadow Reservoir.
 It is open to residents and non-residents for the cost of a daily or season pass, typically from June to August.